jonasbantunes/DafnyRefactor/README.md

 Currently limitations:
 - Only single variable declarations are removed (ex.: `var x: int := 5;`);
-- Only literal values are guaranteed to be correctly refactored;
+- Only non-object values are guaranteed to be correctly refactored;

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.